 the material Shareholders' Agreement pursuant to Art.
-122 of the Consolidated Law on Finance, effective 15 December 2017 for three years, tacitly renewable, concluded by some shareholders of Unipol operating as a voting and blocking syndicate on the Company shares involved, representing 30.053% of the share capital.
+122 of the Consolidated Law on Finance - effective 15 December 2017 for three years and tacitly renewable for further three years, a first time on 15 December 2020 and lastly on 15 December 2023 - concluded by some shareholders of Unipol operating as a voting and blocking syndicate on the Company shares involved, representing 30.053% of the share capital and 39.682% of the voting rights.